 Legal Requirements for Marrying in Australia

 • Before you may marry, the law requires that you sign and lodge with me the Notice of Intended Marriage.
 This form must be submitted to me a minimum of one calendar month and one day prior to the wedding.
 You can submit your Notice in person, via fax or mail, but you must bring the original Notice with you when you meet with me.
-The NIM form will remain active for 18 calendar months from the date of submission.
+The NOIM form will remain active for 18 calendar months from the date of submission.

 • You must be over 18 years of age to marry in Australia

 • If you are Australian born you must show your birth certificate in English.
 If born outside Australia you are required to show your birth certificate or passport from your country of birth.